ethereum/consensus-specs/specs/altair/validator.md

 # Altair -- Honest Validator

-This is an accompanying document to [Altair -- The Beacon Chain](./beacon-chain.md), which describes the expected actions of a "validator" participating in the Ethereum consensus protocol.
+This is an accompanying document to [Altair -- The Beacon Chain](./beacon-chain.md), which describes the expected actions of a "validator" participating in the Ethereum proof-of-stake protocol.

 ## Table of contents